unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 --------------------------------------

-The content of MapX is provided by a range of data suppliers and does not necessarily reflect the views or policies of GRID-Geneva.
-Materials on MapX are offered "as is", and GRID-Geneva makes no warranties or representations regarding their accuracy, completeness, or reliability.
-MapX may also contain links to third-party websites, and GRID-Geneva is not responsible for, nor does it necessarily endorse, any content on these external sites.
+The content of MapX is provided by a range of data suppliers and does not necessarily reflect the views or policies of the GRID-Geneva partners.
+Materials on MapX are offered "as is", and the GRID-Geneva partners make no warranties or representations regarding their accuracy, completeness, or reliability.
+MapX may also contain links to third-party websites, for which the GRID-Geneva partners assume no responsibility and do not necessarily endorse any content.

-To the fullest extent permitted by law, GRID-Geneva is not liable for any direct, indirect, incidental, or consequential damages arising from your use of MapX.
-This includes damages resulting from reliance on user-uploaded content or external links, for which GRID-Geneva does not assume any responsibility or liability.
+To the fullest extent permitted by law, the GRID-Geneva partners are not liable for any direct, indirect, incidental, or consequential damages arising from your use of MapX.
+This includes damages resulting from reliance on user-uploaded content or external links, for which the GRID-Geneva partners assume no responsibility or liability.

 Platform availability
 ---------------------

-MapX is provided "as is", and while we strive to ensure uninterrupted access and accuracy of content, we do not guarantee error-free operation or the completeness of information.
+MapX is provided "as is", and while UNIGE/GRID strive to ensure uninterrupted access and accuracy of content, UNIGE/GRID do not guarantee error-free operation or the completeness of information.

 Privacy policy